 This page is updated regularly.

 Explore the chart below to find a country-by-country breakdown of new and total cases since January.
-At over 11 million cases, the United States leads the world's COVID-19 crisis.

 In late spring and early summer, new COVID-19 cases were largely driven by cases in the Americas.
 While the U.S. has consistently had the most new daily cases of coronavirus in the region, Brazil's new daily cases increased rapidly between May and August.